Kelvin-Mbugua-M/Kelvin-Mbugua-M/README.md

 - 🌱 I’m currently learning **ReactjS**

-- 👯I will one day collaborate on **Stockfish.Engine** and take that to the bank
+- 👯will one day collaborate on **Stockfish.Engine** and take that to the bank

 - 💬 Ask me about **anything**